 §1.
 Ratification of this Constitution by the undersigned suffices for the Establishment, Empowerment, and Enforcement hereof between the same persons, their progeny, and all other subsequent Citizens.

 §2.
-When he be satisfied to do so, the first signee shall call for a joint convention of all the signees and be its presiding officer, and a majority of them shall constitute a Quorum; and before them shall lie the following matters, among others, in sequential order of consideration:
+The first signee, when he be satisfied to do so, shall call for a joint convention of all the signees and be their presiding officer, and a majority of them shall constitute a Quorum.
+Before them shall lie the following matters, among others, in sequential order of consideration:

 (b) They shall elect among themselves in plenary session a President, and then a Chief Secretary who shall take Office as if the President have appointed him; and both shall earn such number of affirmative votes as shall equal a majority of all the signees.

-(d) They shall, by a vote of majority of those present in plenary session, certify the results of their business, whereafter their convention shall be dissolved, the certification shall become a record of the State, and this Constitution shall be ratified.
+(d) They shall certify the results of their business by a Vote of majority of those present in plenary session; whereupon, their convention shall be dissolved, the certification shall become a record of the State, and this Constitution shall be ratified.

 §4.
-The Hall of Magisters shall lie abeyant, and any Powers reserved thereto exercised by the Chamber of Delegates, until the State have thirty Citizens; and, upon the naturalization of the thirtieth Citizen, the Magisters shall be elected wholly at the next general Election of the Delegates and keep thereafter full force and effect as herein prescribed.
+The Hall of Magisters shall lie abeyant, and its reserved Powers shall be exercised by the Chamber of Delegates, until the State have thirty Citizens; and, upon the naturalization of the thirtieth Citizen, the Magisters shall be elected wholly at the next general Election of the Delegates, and keep thereafter full force and effect as herein prescribed.

 §1.
 The President shall convene the National Assembly for the first time, not more than thirty days after the dissolution of the aforementioned convention; and the Chamber of Delegates shall be indissolvable during its very first Term thereafter.